system76/docs/content/difference-between-pop-ubuntu.md

 This is a common question that comes up, and one that makes our engineers cringe.
 Yes, Pop!\_OS has been designed with vibrant colors, a flat theme, and a clean desktop environment, but we created it to do so much more than just look pretty.
 (Although it does look very pretty.)

 To call it a re-skinned Ubuntu brushes over all of the features and quality-of-life improvements that Pop!\_OS developers work diligently to create.
-For an in-depth look at the effort and manpower that goes into updating and maintaining Pop!\_OS, take a look at our [Roadmap](/articles/roadmap) documentation, you will find a general list of improvements that make Pop!\_OS stand out.

 ## First impressions: The Installer